ncoghlan/misc/notes/python3/questions_and_answers.rst

 being Python 2 only applications to being Python 3 compatible as highly significant, as OpenStack is arguably one of the most notable Python projects currently in existence in terms of spreading awareness outside the traditional open source and academic environs.
-In particular, if OpenStack becomes a Python 3 application, then the plethora of regional cloud provider developers and hardware vendor plugin developers employed to work on it will all be learning Python 3 rather than Python 2.
+In particular, as OpenStack becomes a Python 3 application, then the plethora of regional cloud provider developers and hardware vendor plugin developers employed to work on it will all be learning Python 3 rather than Python 2.